wp-plugins/hide-plugin-updates-notifications/readme.txt

 == Description ==

-WP Hide Plugin Updates Notifications plugin gives you the option to hide updates, warnings and notices in the admin panel.
+WP Hide Plugin Updates Notifications plugin gives you the option to hide updates warnings and inline notices in the admin panel.

+The plugin gives you the ability to hide individual plugin update warnings.

+It also gives you the option to hide global admin inline warnings/notices.

 == Installation ==